-The estimated impact of either a 100 basis point increase or decrease of the discount rate to the net periodic benefit cost for 2021 would result in an increase of approximately \$0.6 million or \$0.5 million, respectively.
-The estimated impact of a 100 basis point increase or decrease of the expected return on asset assumption on the net periodic benefit cost for 2021 would result in a decrease or increase of approximately \$2.3 million, respectively.
+The estimated impact of either a 100 basis point increase or decrease of the discount rate to the net periodic benefit cost for 2022 would result in an increase of approximately \$1.0 million or a decrease of approximately \$0.3 million, respectively.
+The estimated impact of a 100 basis point increase or decrease of the expected return on assets assumption on the net periodic benefit cost for 2022 would result in a decrease or increase or approximately \$2.3 million, respectively.